Light rail: Track gauge

 Light rail systems historically used various gauges, with narrow gauge common early on.
 Most modern systems use standard gauge, which allows standard maintenance equipment, easier transfer of rolling stock, tighter turns with articulated cars, and better low-floor accessibility.
 For example, the Tren de la Costa in Greater Buenos Aires was converted from broad to standard gauge to accommodate light rail vehicles.

 Power sources

 Most light rail systems use overhead lines for electricity, avoiding hazards from an electrified third rail.
 Some systems use battery power for sections of track without overhead catenary, while a few light rail systems use diesel power.

 Ground-level power supply

 Conduit power was an early alternative to overhead wires in cities prohibiting them, used in London, Paris, Berlin, Marseille, Budapest, Prague, New York City, and Washington, D.C.

 In Bordeaux, the tram network uses a ground-level third rail in the city center, segmented and powered only under trams to ensure safety.
 Outside the center, trams use overhead wires.
 The system is three times more expensive than conventional overhead wiring and has high maintenance costs but has proven popular, carrying up to 190,000 passengers per day.
+Sydney, Australia uses a similar system on the two of its lines.